Martiusweb/asynctest/README.rst

 The package asynctest is built on top of the standard unittest module and cuts down boilerplate code when testing libraries for asyncio.

-Currently, asynctest only supports Python 3.4.
+Currently, asynctest has not been tested against the new async/await syntax introduced in Python 3.5.

 Author & license
 ----------------